7 Tricks to Fight Winter Sluggishness and Stay Fit

 Being fit or losing weight in winter is sometimes tiresome.
 In winter, we usually get lost in the fact that cold boosts our metabolism and the contrary that we should eat more to keep our bodies warm.
-Hitting the gymnasium is an option; however, some students are too busy to go there on regular basis.
-The good news is, Casita student accommodations are purposely built to meet students’ needs; health and fitness included.
+Hitting the gymnasium is an option; however, some students are too busy to go there on a regular basis.
+The good news is, Casita student accommodations are purposely built to meet students’ needs, health and fitness included.
 So in order to fight winter’s sluggishness and sloth, here are 7 tricks to boost your metabolism and stay fit:

 1. Use the free facilities available at your student accommodation wisely.
 If there is a tennis table, play that with your flatmates.
 If there is an on-site gym, hit it 3 times per week and it will be awesome if you have a workout partner to motivate each other.
 If there is no gym in your student accommodation, try to find a gym that you can pay-as-you-go to avoid paying for a membership that you are not going to fully use.